USEPA/WNTR/documentation/hydraulics.rst

 WNTR contains two simulators: the EpanetSimulator and the WNTRSimulator.
 See :ref:`software_framework` for more information on features and limitations of these simulators.
-Additional hydraulic simulation options are included in :ref:`advanced_simulation`.
+Additional hydraulic simulation options are discussed in :ref:`advanced_simulation`.

 EpanetSimulator
 -----------------